younginnovations/younginnovations.github.io/careers.md

                         <div class="left-floated">
                             <div>
                                 <h3 class="career-explore__moment-title">You’ll work with creative people</h3>
-                                                <p>We promote individual growth outside of work as well.
-Therefore our employees have skills that are not necessarily restricted to professional setting.
-Find out more about the hobbies of your coworkers <a href="#">here</a>. </p>
+                                <p>Our employees have broad-ranging hobbies, active social lives and interesting skills which go far beyond the professional.
+Find out more about  your coworkers <a id="career-motivatorslink" class="here">here</a>. </p>
                             </div>
                         </div>
                     </div>